RealToughCandy/Common_Problems_Jr_Devs_Should_Know/README.md

 # Common_Problems_Jr_Devs_Should_Know

-A collection of problems submitted by:
+A collection of problems junior developers should know, according to people in charge.

+Problems submitted by:

--hiring managers
+- hiring managers
--interviewers
+- interviewers
--and mid &amp; senior level developers
+- and mid &amp; senior level developers

 Purpose of this project: